gu1shermo/mini_memoire/README.md

 with a unique value.
 We first generate a set of random points distributed throughout the space. then for each point in the space, we find the closest feature point.
 We compute the distance between the point and its closest feature point and finally we apply a distance function to the distances to get the final Worley noise value for the point.
 Worley noise can be used for a variety of applications, such as creating textures, generating terrain, and modeling natural phenomena like cracks and veins.

+## Improvements

+One way to improve the smoothness and accuracy of the resulting mesh is to use interpolation techniques to estimate the position and normal vectors of the vertices on the isosurface.
+To implement interpolation with the cube marching algorithm, we can modify the lookup table used to generate the polygonal mesh.
+Instead of using a fixed set of intersection points between the cube edges and the isosurface, we can use the interpolated positions and scalar values to compute more accurate and smooth surfaces.